 Here, data from our website is generated via a webhook and then sent by e-mail.
 Simple and still very understandable.
 But a process can also quickly look like this:

 In short, in this example, automated emails are sent according to predefined conditions and times.
 The router (in 3rd place) splits the process into four branches with an upstream filter.
-Depending on which criteria the incoming data fulfils, the correct path is selected.
+Depending on which criteria the incoming data fulfills, the correct path is selected.

-Make is perfectly suited to optimise processes and workflows and to increase productivity in general.
+Make is perfectly suited to optimize processes and workflows and to increase productivity in general.
 Although Make has an easy-to-use interface and promises to work without coding skills, we believe that complex and multi-step workflows can only be implemented with experience and programming knowledge.
 That's why we support you in finding out whether Make is suitable for you and how we can get more out of the processes in your company.
 We are happy to support you in uncovering potentials, illuminating possibilities and implementing automation.